-Question and Answer Period
+Hearing and Question and Answer Period

-- Before issuing a determination of responsibility, the decision-maker must: - afford each party the opportunity to submit written, relevant questions that a party wants asked of any party or witness, provide each party with the answers, and
+- Institutions of higher education must hold a hearing prior to a determination of responsibility. - K-12 schools do not have to hold a hearing, though they may choose to add a hearing to their grievance procedure. - With or without a hearing, the decision-maker must still afford each party the opportunity to submit written, relevant questions that a party wants asked of any party or witness, provide each party with the answers, and allow for additional, limited follow-up questions from each party.